xwmx/nb/README.md

   Multiple query arguments are treated as AND queries, returning items that match all queries.
 AND queries can also be specified with the --and <query>
   option.
-The --or <query> option can be used to specify an OR query, returning items that match at least one of the queries. --or and --and queries can be used together to create complex queries.
+The --or <query> option can be used to specify an OR query, returning items that match at least one of the queries.

   `nb search` is powered by Git's built-in `git grep` tool. `nb` also supports performing searches with alternative search tools using the